 Anthony Bourdain is an American author, chef, and TV personality, best known for his hit TV show, “Anthony Bourdain: No Reservations.”

-“We used to soak hallucinogenic psilocybin mushrooms in honey overnight and then mix them into hot tea before work.
+Of his experience with mushrooms, he once said: “We used to soak hallucinogenic psilocybin mushrooms in honey overnight and then mix them into hot tea before work.
 You’ve never seen such over-garnished plates in your life.
-I’d have to tell my sous-chef, ‘You’ve been working on that plate for 22 minutes!'”
+I’d have to tell my sous-chef, ‘You’ve been working on that plate for 22 minutes!’ ”

 Harris is an American author, neuroscientist, and philosopher.
 He is also a vocal atheist and proponent of expanding consciousness.
 In his most recent book, “Waking Up: A Guide to Spirituality Without Religion,” he writes the following: